libremfg/rhize-docs/content/deploy/maintain/_index.md

 These guides show you how to maintain different services and data on Rhize.
 They also serve as blueprints for automation.

-Your organization must determine how your maintain your services, and how often you archive or remove data.
+Your organization must determine how you maintain your services, and how often you archive or remove data.
 The correct practice here is highly contextual, depending on the size of the data, the importance of the data, and the general regulatory and governance demands of your industry.